-Best professional judgment, based on information available in 2013, indicates that contractual costs for implementation of the BUI removal strategies and associated management actions included in the RAP could range from \$300-\$400M.
+Best professional judgment, based on information available in 2013, indicated that contractual costs for implementation of the BUI removal strategies and associated management actions included in the RAP could range from \$300-\$400M.
 It is important to note that these are estimated funds needed to implement management actions identified in 2013 and do not include pre-2013 costs already expended on the significant efforts already made towards AOC delisting.
+As construction projects are completed, actual costs are proving to be significantly higher than the 2013 estimates and will be tracked and summarized in BUI removal and delisting documents.